Congratulations on your acceptance!

 - written and submitted the complete version of your thesis to the graduate studies office, or relevant university department (if your graduate program is one with a thesis), OR

-- successfully completed all internship, essay or other requirements of your program (if yours is a non-thesis program).
+- successfully completed all internship, essay or other requirements of your program.

 Before the end of the registration period (end of August), we do not necessarily require you to: